Become an Australia au pair & see the land down under!

 To work as an Australia au pair, you must have a validated experience of working with children for at least fourteen days.

-Host parents expect, or at least prefer, au pairs who have prior experience of working with children as it gets their minds off of the stress of leaving their child with someone who has no clue what to do.
+It helps to get their minds off of the stress of possibly leaving their child with someone who has no clue what to do.

 And while every family is different, it is beneficial for you to have prior experience with children.